luciopaiva/witchcraft/development.md

     npm test

-Coverage also works in Webstorm seamlessly thanks to [`c8-as-nyc`](https://youtrack.jetbrains.com/issue/IDEA-315826/missing-c8-coverage-tool-support#focus=Comments-27-6999383.0-0).

-## Analytics

-Analytics is not required, but can be optionally set via the following instructions.

-To set up GA, the file `./chrome-extension/credentials.json` must be created.
-Its format should be:

-    {
-        "measurementId": "G-XXXXXXXXXX",
-        "apiSecret": "0123456789012345678901"
-    }

-Where `measurementId` and `apiSecret` are values obtained from the Google Analytics dashboard.
-Witchcraft is currently using GA4.

 ## Running integration tests on WSL2

 It's possible to run integration tests on WSL2, but it requires some setup.
 [This SO answer](https://stackoverflow.com/a/78776116/778272) nails it: